RE at Parochial

 At Parochial we are:

 Educating for Wisdom, knowledge and skills in Religious Education through the development of a clear progression in skills and knowledge which builds upon strong foundations.
 Religious Education enquiry begins in the Early Years, as children begin to explore the world around them.
-Using the Chatter boxes, lessons are enquiry based and led by children’s existing knowledge and interests.
+This is achieved using enquiry based lessons that are led by children’s existing knowledge and interests.

 In Key Stage 2, children continue to develop their reflective skills through the investigation of the rules for living, sacred places and sacred books, as well as building upon their knowledge of Christian and non-Christian festivals and their deeper meaning.
 Children continue to visit various local places of worship, such as Ashton Central Mosque, Ashton Hindu Temple and St Gabriel’s Church, they meet people of diverse faiths and explore their own sense of religious, moral and spiritual ideas.

-All pupils take part in weekly school, key stage and class collective worships, celebration assembly.
+All pupils take part in weekly school and class collective worships including worship through song and celebration assembly.

 Educating for hope and aspiration through Religious Education by learning and understanding courageous advocacy and aspirational people, who faced injustice and overcame barriers in order to help others for the greater good.
 Children explore ideas of courageous advocates in various humanitarian fields and get inspired to engage in social action to improve local, national and global community.
 During Enterprise week and PSHE themes, children learn about the work of Mother Theresa, Dalai Lama, Nelson Mandela, Gandhi, Malala Yousafzai, Greta Thunberg and many others.
 Throughout the Key Stages, children learn about people who dedicated their lives to helping others and changing the world for the better, such as Florence Nightingale, Martin Luther King Jn, Rosa Parks and of course, Jesus.